 Requirements Once Status is Approved

 In some circumstances where you have been endorsed in relation to a part of your not-for-profit, you may be required to set up a gift fund.
 A gift fund is a separate fund for the donations associated with that section of your not profit.
 In some circumstances a separate bank account is required to be set up.
 The gift fund can only be used for the “principal purpose” of the fund and not for any other purposes.

 Once you are approved for DGR status, there are many regulations as to the type of gifts you can receive and how you can use these donations.
 There are also regulations regarding these donations you receive, if your charity is wound up or if the ATO revokes your DGR status.

 You might also be able to apply for additional charity tax benefits if you are a public benevolent institution, health promotion charity or charity for the advancement of religion.
-If you have any questions about DGR status, how to apply for it and what you do if your application is denied, call LegalVision’s charity lawyers on 1300 544 755 or fill out the form on this page.
+If you have any questions about DGR status, how to apply for it or what you do if your application is denied, call LegalVision’s charity lawyers on 1300 544 755 or fill out the form on this page.

 We appreciate your feedback – your submission has been successfully received.